 Studying abroad usually involves meeting a lot of new people.
-Whether it’s your classmates, advisors or the locals, you probably want to make a great first impression.
+Whether it’s your classmates, advisors, or locals, you probably want to make a great first impression.
 It’s never a bad time to make friends, right?
 Wherever you go, you are constantly forming connections with those around you and expanding your network.
 Often times, you don’t even think about it as it’s happening.

 After living in one place for a while, it can be easy to get comfortable with who we know and stop putting ourselves out there.
 But what is familiar isn’t all there is.
-What’s awesome about studying abroad is that you are forced out of that comfort zone you created for yourself so carefully.
+What’s awesome about studying abroad is that you are forced out of that comfort zone you created for yourself.
 Luckily, you’re also given plenty of opportunities to practice your introduction skills and connect with like-minded individuals.

 If meeting new people is something that we are all going to experience time and time again, especially while abroad, why not make it as seamless as possible?
 Why not get really good at it?